 Ridge Vineyards, Geyserville, 2019, Alexander Valley, Sonoma, USA

-Often considered as a pure Zinfandel - Geyserville is actually a red blend and is highly regarded around the world.
-This is Ridge’s 54th consecutive vintage of Geyserville and it continues to be an excellent wine.
+Often thought of as a pure Zinfandel, the Geyserville is actually a red blend, providing welcome complexity on the nose and palate.
+This wine is highly regarded around the world and the 2019 is Ridge’s 54th consecutive Geyserville vintage.

-It is ready to drink now for those who can't wait but if you plan to cellar it will develop over the next 15 years.
+The 2019 is ready to drink now for those who can't wait but will also develop over the next 15 years or so for those with patience.

 Geyserville is home to the oldest vines at Ridge, the “Old Patch” section of the vineyard contains vines that are more than 130 years of age.
 Old vines contribute an intensity and complexity of flavour to the wine that cannot be replicated by any other method.